-Actually it's not that hard to figure out why.
+It's not that hard to figure out why.
 Not everyone wants the relative bulk, faff and expense of an DSLR and a big bag of lenses, so it's the combination of power and portability, at an affordable price, that explains the enduring appeal of bridge compact cameras.

 The best examples now offer DSLR-like levels of control and fast, wide-aperture lenses, along with raw shooting and other useful extras such as Wi-Fi and articulated screens.
 Bridge compact makers have been working hard to keep these cameras fresh and appealing to serious photographers, so read on to discover the best buys.

-Panasonic Lumix FZ1000
+Best bridge camera: Panasonic Lumix FZ1000

-Sensor size: CMOS, 1-inch | Pixel count: 20.1 | Screen type: 3-inch, 921,000 dots | Maximum continuous shooting rate: 12fps | Maximum video resolution: 1080p (4k supported too)
+Sensor size: CMOS, 1-inch | Megapixels: 20.1 | Zoom range: 16x, 27-432mm | Screen type: 3-inch articulating, 921,000 dots | Viewfinder: Yes | Maximum continuous shooting rate: 12fps | Maximum video resolution: 1080p (4k supported too)

 The Panasonic FZ1000 is the brand's flagship bridge camera, packing a 16x optical zoom lens (equivalent to 25-400mm) and a large, 1-inch sensor with 20.1 megapixels.
-Most bridge cameras have small 1/2.3-inch sensors, so this gives the FZ1000 a serious quality advantage.
-It can also capture raw files as well as JPEGs.
+The zoom range is lower than regular bridge cameras, but the larger sensor delivers a big boost in image quality.

 What's more, the FZ1000 is the first compact or bridge camera able to record 4K (3840 x 2160 pixel) video at up to 25fps (PAL) in MP4 format.
 So, you can enjoy 8Mp still images on 4K televisions.
 Up to 49 AF points are available and a Custom Multi AF mode enables you to use blocks, rows or columns of AF points.

 The Panasonic FZ1000 has a 2,359,000-dot OLED electronic viewfinder, and vari-angle rear LCD – but it's not touchscreen.
-You can't shoot raw in HDR mode and the camera is a bit bulky, but otherwise it's a very good buy.
+You can't shoot raw in HDR mode and the camera is a bit bulky, but otherwise it's a really good buy.